Cole Sands: Amateur career

 Sands attended North Florida Christian School in Tallahassee, Florida, where he played baseball.
 As a senior, he pitched to a 0.32 ERA.
 Following his senior year, he was drafted by the Houston Astros in the 22nd round of the 2015 Major League Baseball draft, but he did not sign, and instead enrolled at Florida State University (FSU) where he played college baseball.

-In 2016, as a freshman at FSU, Sands appeared in 18 games (17 starts) in which he pitched to a 6-7 record with a 4.13 ERA over 69 2/3 innings.
-As a sophomore at FSU, Sands once again pitched in 18 games (making 17 starts), going 6-4 with a 5.40 ERA.
+In 2016, as a freshman at FSU, Sands appeared in 18 games (17 starts) in which he pitched to a 6–7 record with a 4.13 ERA over 69 2/3 innings.
+As a sophomore at FSU, Sands once again pitched in 18 games (making 17 starts), going 6–4 with a 5.40 ERA.
 In 2016 and 2017, he played collegiate summer baseball for the Falmouth Commodores of the Cape Cod Baseball League.
-In 2018, his junior season, he made 14 starts and compiled a 7-4 record with a 4.54 ERA, striking out 88 over 75 innings.
+In 2018, his junior season, he made 14 starts and compiled a 7–4 record with a 4.54 ERA, striking out 88 over 75 innings.
 After the season, he was selected by the Minnesota Twins in the fifth round of the 2018 Major League Baseball draft.
-He signed for $500,000.
+He signed for $600,000.

 Professional career

-Sands made his professional debut in 2019 with the Cedar Rapids Kernels of the Class A Midwest League.
-After eight starts, he was promoted to the Fort Myers Miracle of the Class A-Advanced Florida State League.
-After nine starts with the Miracle, he earned another promotion, this time to the Pensacola Blue Wahoos of the Class AA Southern League.
-Over 18 starts between the three clubs, Sands went 7-3 with a 2.68 ERA, striking out 108 over 97 1/3 innings.
+Sands made his professional debut in 2019 with the Cedar Rapids Kernels of the Single–A Midwest League.
+After eight starts, he was promoted to the Fort Myers Miracle of the High–A Florida State League.
+After nine starts with the Miracle, he earned another promotion, this time to the Pensacola Blue Wahoos of the Double–A Southern League.
+Over 18 starts between the three clubs, Sands went 7–3 with a 2.68 ERA, striking out 108 over 97 1/3 innings.
 He did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.
 For the 2021 season, Sands was assigned to the Wichita Wind Surge of the Double-A Central.
 On June 22, he was placed on the injured list with an undisclosed injury, and was activated on July 14.
-Over 19 games (18 starts) for the 2021 season, Sands went 4-2 with a 2.46 ERA and 96 strikeouts over 80 1/3 innings.
+Over 19 games (18 starts) for the 2021 season, Sands went 4–2 with a 2.46 ERA and 96 strikeouts over 80 1/3 innings.

-On November 19, 2021, the Twins selected Sands' contract and added him to their 40-man roster.
+On November 19, 2021, the Twins selected Sands' contract and added him to their 40-man roster to protect him from the Rule 5 draft.
 He was assigned to the St. Paul Saints of the Triple-A International League to begin the 2022 season.
 On April 30, Sands was called up to the major leagues for the first time.
 He made his MLB debut on May 1, giving up two runs on three hits and two strikeouts over two innings pitched in relief; he was subsequently optioned to St. Paul after the game.
+On October 5, Sands allowed one run in four innings of relief in a 10–1 victory over the Chicago White Sox to earn his first career save.